brianr747/platform/README.md

 - Users can use the extension interface to monkey-patch the platform, so that any parts of the code that are horrifying can be replaced.
 - Unfortunately, very little in the way of unit tests (although some exist).
-The most important code here are
+The most important code here are  API calls and database interface, which are painful for unit testing.
+(I should backfit some end-to-end testing, based on looking at text files.)

 *Analysis Support*